-In the above explanation, the different constituents of the psychic life are distinguished for the sake of greater clarity and understanding.
-These constituents are essentials of the psychic life of the child-in-education, and they show harmonious aspects (39, 13).
-The reason for this is that the psychic life "functions as a unity and, as such, shows unitary aspects" (21, 54).
-Thus, to understand personal actualization as a unitary event, and because the essentials of the psychic life "find their sense and meaning in the larger whole" (42, 68), in the following we proceed to a brief discussion of the relationships among these essentials.
-To this end, the work of Sonnekus, in this connection (39, 13-16), is closely followed.
+In the above explanation, the different constituents of the psychic life were distinguished for the sake of greater clarity and understanding.
+All of the mentioned constituents are essentials of the psychic life of the child-in-education and also, as will appear in the discussion, they show harmonious aspects (39, 13).
+The reason for this is that the psychic life of the child "functions as a unity and, as such, will show unitary aspects" [in Afrikaans] (21, 54).
+Thus, to understand personal actualization as a unitary event, and also because the essentials of the psychic life "find their sense and meaning in the larger whole" [in Afrikaans] (42, 68), in the following we proceed to a brief discussion of the relationships among these essentials.
+To this end, the work of Sonnekus in this connection (39, 13-16) will be closely followed.

-1.3.3.1 Lived experiencing and willing
+1.3.3.1 Lived-experiencing and willing

-Lived experiencing and willing are both acts of intentionality, and "because willing is also an emotional activity, there is a close connection with emotional lived experiencing.
-The quality of emotional lived experiencing ... largely determines the quality of willing" (47, 79).
-As noted, there are inseparable connections among emotional, knowing, and normative lived experiencing, and it follows logically from this that the quality of willing, as determined by emotional lived experiencing, is a co-determinant of knowing and normative lived experiencing (39, 14).
-According to Van der Merwe (41, 154-155), emotional lived experiencing does not directly influence the actualization of cognitive lived experiencing forms the background that determines the nature or quality of the act of willing.
-This act of willing, as a dynamic moment (i) initiates or brings into motion knowing lived experiencing; (ii) greatly determines, via the emotional, the nature of intellectual lived experiencing... and (iii) determines the direction of cognitive lived experiencing ..."
+Lived-experiencing and willing both are acts of intentionality and "because willing also is an emotional activity, there is a close connection with emotional lived-experiencing.
+The quality of emotional lived-experiencing ... largely determines the quality of willing" [in Afrikaans] (47, 79).
+As noted, there are inseparable connections among emotional, knowing and normative livedexperiencing and it follows logically from this that the quality of willing, as determined by emotional lived-experiencing, is a codeterminant of knowing and normative lived-experiencing (39, 14).
+According to Van der Merwe [in Afrikaans] (41, 154-155) emotional lived-experiencing does not directly effect the actualization of cognitive lived-experiencing.
+"Willing is the link.
+Emotional lived-experiencing forms the background that determines the nature or quality of the act of willing.
+This act of willing, as a dynamic moment (i) initiates or brings into motion knowing livedexperiencing; (ii) greatly determines, via the emotional, the nature of intellectual lived-experiencing... and (iii) determines the direction of cognitive lived-experiencing ...".

-In summary, emotional lived experiencing guides and determines the quality and strength of one's will-power and, in this way, gives direction to the knowing lived experiencing of what is experienced.
+In summary, emotional lived-experiencing guides and determines the quality and strength of one's will power and in this way gives direction to the knowing lived-experiencing of what is experienced.